spm/spm-docs/README.md

 mkdocs build
 ```

-The documentation is then built as a static site in `site`.
+The documentation is then built as a static site in a directory called `site`.

 The _Insiders_-only features will be here ignored but available in the public build on the SPM website.